oOthkOo/hyper-manager/README.md

 Internalization
 -----
-In the configurations folder of this repository, you will find translated configuration files for the following locales:
+In the `locales` folder of this repository, you will find translated localization files for the following locales:

 Locales | Files
 --- | ---